Texting While Driving Car Accidents in Katy

 Do I Have a Legal Claim If I Was Hit by a Distracted Driver?

-• The driver owed you a legal duty of care
+• The driver owed you a legal duty of care.

-• You incurred monetary and non-monetary losses
+• You suffered both monetary and non-monetary losses as a consequence.

 Damages Available in a Katy Texting & Cell Phone Accident Lawsuit